-We assign a Funding score of b2, four notches above the caa3 initial score, reflecting the bank's market funds-to-tangible banking assets ratio of 76% as of year-end 2017.
-Moreover, the b2 score also takes into consideration RLB Vorarlberg's role as a central institution for the primary Raiffeisen banks in Vorarlberg, which mitigates its reliance on wholesale funding.
+We assign a Funding score of b2, four notches above the caa3 initial score, reflecting the bank's relatively high market funds-to-tangible banking assets ratio of 71% as of year-end 2018 as well as the bank's good access to funds from regional Raiffeisen banks, which mitigates its reliance on wholesale funding.

-The bank's good access to funds from regional Raiffeisen banks and their retail clients, as well as its own retail client base and strong covered bond franchise, supports the positive adjustment of the Funding score and further takes into account the bank's other stable funding sources, such as development bank loans.
-We consider pass-through funding of retail deposits coming from the sector more sticky than interbank funding outside the sector and hence as a more reliable funding source.
+While the high funding ratio results from RLB Vorarlberg's role as a central institution for the primary Raiffeisen banks in Vorarlberg, the access to funds from regional Raiffeisen banks and their retail clients, as well as its own retail client base and strong covered bond franchise, supports the positive adjustment of the Funding score.
+Additionally we take into account the bank's other stable funding sources, such as development bank loans.
+We consider pass-through funding of retail deposits coming from the sector more sticky than interbank funding outside the sector, and hence, a more reliable funding source.